proseLA/authorizenet_cim/README.md

 refunds must be issued within 120 days of the transaction.  this is inherent in the system from authorize.net.

 the code was developed for ZC v156 running php 7.3.  there is no implication that it will run with earlier versions of ZC, and while anyone is free to do as they wish, no support will be provided by me for earlier versions of ZC.

+it has also been tested to run with v157-alpha without problem.  it also tested fine with the popular OPC plug-in.

 # quick note on PCI-DSS
 PCI-DSS is legal document.  i am not a lawyer.  i offer no opinion on this module as to how it effects your PCI-DSS status.